g-leech/argmin-gravitas/quotes.md

 > An aphorism is an algorithm, of we know not what input, to we know not what output.

-<div align="center">— Gwern Branwen</div><br>
+<div align="center">— Gwern Branwen</div><a name="nietz"></a><br><br><br>

-<script src="/js/jquery.min.js" ></script>
-<script src="/js/bigfoot.min.js"></script>
-<script>$.bigfoot({ positionContent: true });</script>

 <div class="footnotes"><ol>
     <!-- 1 -->
     <li class="footnote" id="fn:1">
 	<blockquote>Gewöhnlich strebt man darnach, für alle Lebenslagen und Ereignisse eine Haltung des Gemüthes, eine Gattung von Ansichten zu erwerben, - das nennt man vornehmlich philosophisch gesinnt sein.
 Aber für die Bereicherung der Erkenntniss mag es höheren Werth haben, nicht in dieser Weise sich zu uniformiren, sondern auf die leise Stimme der verschiedenen Lebenslagen zu hören; diese bringen ihre eigenen Ansichten mit sich.
 So nimmt man erkennenden Antheil am Leben und Wesen Vieler, indem man sich selber nicht als starres, beständiges, Eines Individuum behandelt.</blockquote><br>

-	"Generally we strive to acquire one mental stance, one genre of views for all situations and events: we usually call that a 'philosophical' frame of mind.
+	* "Generally we strive to acquire one mental stance, one genre of views for all situations and events: we usually call that a 'philosophical' frame of mind.
 But, to enrich our knowledge, rather than making oneself uniform, one can listen to the soft voice of different situations...
 Thus we share the lives and natures of many people - by not treating ourselves like a rigid, invariable, singular atom."<br>

 	<div align="center">- Nietzsche</div>
 </li>